Utsav2/blockchain/README.md

 Basically, the first argument is the port of the server, and the second is the edgelist from which the graph is constructed.

+Now, make sure you have [Node](https://nodejs.org/en/) and [NPM](https://www.npmjs.com/) installed.

+Then

+    sudo npm install -g grunt, bower

 To run the python server (that also serves the website), go to the webapp folder, and run ./install.sh

 This should set the project up.

     flask/bin/python run.py

-And you should have a webserver running on 127.0.0.1:9000/
+And you should have a webserver running on 127.0.0.1:5000/

+To run the javascript server

+    grunt server

+Now you'll have the development server on 127.0.0.1:9000/